ethereum-optimism/optimism-integration/README.md

 # Optimism Integration
-A single repository intended to provide the ability to rapidly iterate over the many Optimism repositories and run integration tests.
+A single repository intended to provide the ability to run a local Optimistic Ethereum enviornment including both L1 & L2 chains.
+This can be used to rapidly iterate over the many Optimism repositories and run integration tests.

 ## Usage
 This package can be used to run tests, or even just spin up an easy-to-edit